niovol/georeferencer/README.md

     cd <repository_directory>
     ```

+2. Configure the `docker-compose.yml` file, specifying the path to the layouts directory on your local machine.
+Replace `/layouts` on the right side of the colon with the path to your layouts directory.
+Example:

+    ```yaml
+    services:
+      fastapi-app:
+        container_name: nikolove18_fastapi
+        image: nikolove18
+        build:
+          context: ./
+          dockerfile: Dockerfile
+        command: uvicorn src.api.server:app --reload --host 0.0.0.0
+        volumes:
+          - .:/app
+          - /layouts:/path/to/local/layouts
+        shm_size: '2gb'
+        ports:
+          - 8000:8000
+    ```

-2. Build and start the service using Docker Compose:
+3. Build and start the service using Docker Compose:

     ```bash
     docker-compose up --build